Hamad International Airport: Opening

-Cargo operations began from 1 December 2013, with an inaugural flight by Qatar Airways Cargo arriving from Europe.
+Cargo operations began on 1 December 2013, with an inaugural flight by Qatar Airways Cargo arriving from Europe.
 The original soft launch on 2 April 2013 was cancelled just a few hours prior, and was postponed indefinitely due to unsatisfactory safety related issues that needed further reviewing taking nine months to address.
 Hamad International Airport was then set to begin passenger operations in January 2014, with a soft opening.

 Qatar Airways threatened a $600 million lawsuit against the joint venture contractor Lindner Depa Interiors for delaying the opening of the airport by failing to complete its lounges on time; LDI stated that it was delayed due to inadequate site access.
 Qatar Airways later blamed Bechtel for the opening delay in April 2013, citing failures to meet regulatory requirements.

 Operations

-Hamad International Airport finally began passenger operations on 30 April 2014, with ten initial airlines operating.
+Hamad International Airport began passenger operations on 30 April 2014, with ten initial airlines operating.
 Qatar Airways and remaining airlines started operations to Hamad Airport on 27 May 2014 at 09:00 (Qatar time).